replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 This section includes information about troubleshooting issues with node removal in Rook Ceph clusters.

-### Rook Ceph v1.0.4 is Unhealthy with Mon Pods Not Rescheduled
+### Rook Ceph v1.0.4 is Unhealthy with Mon Pod Pending

 #### Symptom

-When you run `kubectl -n rook-ceph exec deployment.apps/rook-ceph-operator -- ceph status` for a Rook Ceph v1.0.4 cluster, you see that Ceph is in an unhealthy state where failed mons are not rescheduled.
+After you remove a node from a Rook Ceph v1.0.4 cluster and you run `kubectl -n rook-ceph exec deployment.apps/rook-ceph-operator -- ceph status`, you see that Ceph is in an unhealthy state where a Ceph monitor (mon) is down.

 For example: